marc-cubells/loveit-hugo-theme-forked/content/posts/leave_request_chatbot/index.md

 draft: false
 ---

 In today’s fast-paced corporate world, managing leave requests can often become a cumbersome task, both for employees and HR departments.
-The traditional process, typically involving navigating through complex platforms and tediously filling out numerous fields one by one, can be time-consuming and frustrating.
+The traditional approach, often characterized by complex digital platforms and the monotonous task of filling out multiple fields, can be not only time-consuming but also a source of frustration.

 ![leave_request_forms_complexity](leave_request_forms_complexity.png)

-Recognizing these challenges, we embarked on an journey to transform how leave requests are managed.
+Recognizing these challenges, we initiated a project with the aim to transform how leave requests are managed.
 Leveraging the power of AI, we have developed a chatbot prototype designed to simplify the leave submission process, making it more user-friendly, efficient, and accessible.

-Imagine a system where, instead of navigating through a maze of forms and fields, you can interact with a chat interface that handles your leave requests.
+Envision a system where the usual maze of forms and fields is replaced by a streamlined chat interface.
 This AI-powered assistant is capable of not only submitting new leave requests for you, but it also offers a comprehensive overview of your leave history.

 ![chatbot_preview](<chatbot_preview.png>)

 ## Development with LangChain and Streamlit

 In developing this prototype we used Python, due to its efficacy in building complex applications with relative ease.
-Python's ecosystem enabled us to integrate two pivotal libraries: [**LangChain**](https://www.langchain.com) and [**Streamlit**](https://streamlit.io).
+Python's rich ecosystem facilitated the integration of two crucial libraries: [**LangChain**](https://www.langchain.com) and [**Streamlit**](https://streamlit.io), each playing a pivotal role in our project.

 ### What is LangChain?

 ![langchain_logo](<langchain_logo.png>)

-[**LangChain**](https://www.langchain.com) is an open-source framework designed for developing applications that utilize large language models (LLMs).
-For our chatbot to be able to perform different tasks, we used the Large Language Model (LLM) as a reasoning engine capable of assessing which actions to take and in which order based on the user's input.
-This engine is called an [**Agent**](https://python.langchain.com/docs/modules/agents/) in the LangChain framework.
+[**LangChain**](https://www.langchain.com) is a versatile open-source framework designed to build applications leveraging large language models (LLMs).
+Our chatbot utilizes an LLM as a reasoning engine, which, in LangChain terminology, is referred to as an [**Agent**](https://python.langchain.com/docs/modules/agents/).
+This agent is responsible for planning and executing actions based on user input.

-The architecture of a LangChain Agent is structured as follows:
+The LangChain Agent operates through a structured process:

-1. **Input Reception**: The agent receives natural language input from the user.
+1. **Input Reception**: Receiving natural language input from users.

-2. **Processing with LLM**: The agent employs the LLM to process the input and formulate an action plan.
+2. **Processing with LLM**: Utilizing the LLM to analyze the input and develop an action plan.

-3. **Plan Execution**: The agent executes the devised action plan, which might involve interacting with external tools.
+3. **Plan Execution**: Implementing the action plan, potentially involving external tools.

-4. **Output Delivery**: Finally, the agent delivers the output of the executed plan back to the user.
+4. **Output Delivery**: Delivering the executed plan's results to the user.

-The key components of LangChain Agents include the agent itself and external tools:
+The architecture of LangChain Agents includes:

-- **Agent**: The core of the architecture, responsible for processing input, generating action plans, and executing them.
+- **Agent**: The central component, responsible for input processing, action plan generation, and execution.

-- **Tools**: These are external resources utilized by the agent to accomplish tasks.
-They encompass a diverse range, from other LLMs to web APIs.
+- **Tools**: External resources that the agent utilizes to perform specific tasks, ranging from other LLMs to web APIs.

-In our case, we used OpenAI's Large Language Models (LLMs) [**GPT-3.5**](https://platform.openai.com/docs/models/gpt-3-5) and [**GPT-4**](https://openai.com/research/gpt-4) as the reasoning engine for our agent.
+In our prototype, we integrated OpenAI's [**GPT-3.5**](https://platform.openai.com/docs/models/gpt-3-5) and [**GPT-4**](https://openai.com/research/gpt-4) as the reasoning engines.
+The agent was equipped with tools like SQLDatabaseChain for database interaction, LLMMathChain for mathematical calculations, a datetime module for time-related data, and a PydanticOutputParser for generating JSON formatted Leave Request Proposals.

-Additionally, we provided the agent with the following tools:

-- LangChain class **SQLDatabaseChain**: It allows the agent to interact with a relational database, where all the leave requests per employee are stored.

-- LangChain class **LLMMathChain**: It allows the agent to perform mathematical operations.
-It can be used, for example, to calculate the number of days needed to cover a specific vacation period.

-- Python module **datetime**: It allows the agent to get hold of the current date and time.

-- LangChain output parser **PydanticOutputParser**: It allows the agent to generate Leave Request Proposals in JSON format, which can be displayed as a table in the chatbot interface.

-The following diagram illustrates the architecture of our chatbot:
+The following diagram illustrates the architecture of our prototype:

 ![agent_diagram](agent_diagram.png)